Panagiotis Zonas: Club career

 Born in Lamia, Greece, Zonas made his senior debut with Greece side Thrasyvoulos, in the 2009–10 season and had the contract with the club until July, 2012.
 On 1 July 2012, he joined Aiolikos.
 He profoundly played for Greek clubs.

 Initially signed by the Greek club Lamia, he had no appearance for the senior squad and followed a transfer to Levadiakos in 2005.
 He then signed a contract of one year with Greek club playing in Greece namely Panargiakos and remained for the club until 2008.
 In the mid of 2008 Zonas signed a year spell with the Greece side Rouf and in 2009 he was at Vyzas.
 Until 2009 he had no major impact.
 Zonas penned a deal with Greek club Thrasyvoulos securing major 55 appearances for the club and netted the ball twice.
 The Greek gained a decent momentum for having long-enough period that he appeared for the club.

 He then moved to Aiolikos in 2012 and a transfer to Cypriot Second Division side PAEEK followed whereby he remained until 2013.This was the first ever time that Zonas has moved out of the home-nation in order to pursue senior-career.

 He returned to Greece and played for Attican side Doxa Vyronas and further moved to Glyfada in 2014 where the defender earned 8 caps for the club.
 In 2014, he moved to Acharnaikos F.C. and played a fabulous 33 games whereby the defender made a huge rise in market value.

 The Greek was transferred to Trikala and the fame rose.
 He played for Trikala, considerable, 22 games.

-Zonas moved to Olympiacos Volou and Rodos in 2017 and 2018 respectively.
+Zonas moved to Olympiacos Volos and Rodos in 2017 and 2018 respectively.
 Finally Panagiotis is playing in Greece for Aspropyrgos also acting as a skipper of the side.

 Meanwhile he had also appeared in Greek Football Cup or Kypello Elladas (Greek).